Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Footwork
 --------
-A character's Footwork is equal to half its Grace, rounded up.
-Each round, they may move a number of squares within enemy threat ranges equal to its Footwork without provoking an attack of opportunity.
+A character's Footwork is equal to half their Grace, rounded up.
+Each round, they may move a number of squares within enemies' threat range equal to their Footwork without provoking an attack of opportunity.
 Leaving threat range still provokes an attack from the threatening character.

 --------